laukaichung/kubegres-deploy/README.md

     "Version": "2012-10-17"
 }
 ````
-The `s3:ListBucket` action is required by the initialization script in order to sort and fetch the latest dump files in a folder.
+The `s3:ListBucket` action is required by the initialization script in order to sort and fetch the latest dump file in a folder.

 ### Install Bank Vaults Operator
 ````